systematic-magic/aop/front matter.rst

 	- Check that abberviation part is separated from expanded part either by comma (,) or colon (:).
 No other separators allowed.

-	- Check that expanded part is separated from other abbreviation by semicolon (;).
+	- Check that abbreviation pairs (i.e. abbreviation and corresponding expanded text) are separated from each other by semicolon (;).
 No other separators allowed.

 	- Check that there are no punctuation marks at the end of abbreviations line.